townsean/canvas-pixel-color-counter/README.md

 A web app that counts the number of pixels in an image per a unique color.
 See it in action [here](http://townsean.github.io/canvas-pixel-color-counter)! (work in progress)

 ## Synopsis
-Canvas Pixel Color Counter is a vanilla JS web application that accepts an image file (uploaded by the user) and displays the total number of pixels per a unique color.
+Canvas Pixel Color Counter is a vanilla JS web application that accepts an image file (selected by the user) and displays the total number of pixels per a unique color.

 ## Motivation
 I love making [geeky 8-bit art](https://www.ashleygrenon.com/tag/8-bit/) (mostly from wood).
 Part of the tedius process is counting the number of pixels per color.
 I wanted to automate the process, so I created [a Python script](https://www.thecodingcouple.com/counting-pixels-by-color-in-python-with-pillow-a-pil-fork/) do the job.
 You can [view the source for it here](https://github.com/townsean/pixel-color-count).